$\Lambda$CDM is alive and well

 On the other hand, this model also faces important problems, one of which is its inability to elucidate the mystery of the cosmological constant $\Lambda$, which remains an \textit{ad hoc} addition to general relativity, introduced to explain the late-stage accelerated expansion of the Universe.
-While this constant behaves in the same way as a vacuum energy, its value is many orders of magnitude smaller than the estimations of quantum field theory~\cite{1989RvMP...61....1W}.
+While this constant behaves in the same way as a vacuum energy, its value is many orders of magnitude smaller than the estimations of quantum field theory \citep{1989RvMP...61....1W}.
 Finding a solution with $\Lambda=0$ would solve one aspect of this problem, since it would be compatible with a renormalization to zero -- a more natural value compared to the current estimations of $\Lambda$.
+Assuming the existence of a mechanism that cancels out the contribution of the quantum vacuum, the origin of the accelerated expansion remains to be explained.
 This has motivated the search for alternatives to a genuine cosmological constant for the origin of cosmic acceleration, either in the form of additional fields contributing to the energy density budget, or modifications of gravity at large scales.